-Yes.
-One simple word, but it holds amazing power in our lives.
+“Yes.”
+It’s one simple word, but it’s a word that holds amazing power in our lives.

-Yes to picking up the extra project at work…even if it means bailing on family time
+Yes to picking up the extra project at work…even if it leads you closer to burnout

-Yes to watching the neighbor’s kids…even when you have a migraine
+Yes to watching the neighbor’s kids…even when you don’t want to

-Yes to the one-night stand on a business trip…even though you swore you’d never cheat
+Yes to the one night stand…even though you swore you’d never cheat

-Yes to helping a friend out financially…even when you’re on the verge of bankruptcy
+Yes to helping a friend out financially…even when you don’t feel good about it

 Are we talking picket fences and guardrails here?
-Not quite, but you get the idea.
-Look it up on the web, and you’ll find that a boundary “divides one entity from another.”
-Without physical, emotional, and time boundaries, you and I will live stressed-out, frazzled, and unhealthy lives.
+Not quite, but you’re not far off either.
+Look it up on dictionary.com, and you’ll find that the definition of a boundary is something that “divides one entity from another.”
+If we don’t keep healthy physical, emotional, and time/commitment boundaries, you and I will live stressed-out, frazzled, unhealthy lives.

 “Boundaries define what is me and what is not me,” psychologists Henry Cloud and John Townshend write.
-“A boundary shows me where I end and someone else begins, leading me to a sense of ownership.
-Known what I am to own and take responsibility for gives me freedom.”[i]
+“A boundary shows me where I end and someone else begins.”[i]

-Just like a fence protects what’s inside and what’s outside, when you and I set healthy boundaries, we protect our own hearts . . . and the people around us.
+Just like a physical fence protects what’s inside and what’s outside, when you and I set healthy boundaries, we protect our own selves.
 A life without boundaries can be insane.
-The “yes” monster is always lurking, and, when we do say “no,” we feel horribly guilty.
-So we try to just tough it up and push through…and eventually, we burn out.
+For some of us, the “yes” monster is always lurking, and, when we do say “no,” we feel horribly guilty.
+So we avoid setting healthy limits.
+We try to just just tough it out…and eventually, we burn out.

 Worst of all, when we can’t say “no,” we lose joy.
 Helping other people out becomes a desperate race to feel better about ourselves.
 To prove something.
-It’s almost like “no” is a cussword or something.
-We’re terrified of saying “no” because, to us, saying “no” = being a selfish, good-for-nothing jerk.
-No matter what.
+It’s almost like “no” is a cuss word.
+We’re terrified of saying “no” because, to us, saying “no” is a sign of being a selfish, good-for-nothing, jerk.

 And this kind of pressure can make us crazy.
 Unpredictable.
 Emotional.
 We struggle to stay afloat, but other people’s expectations are heavy.
 Life is one chaotic mess.
 But it doesn’t have to be that way!
-If you feel overwhelmed by the commitments in your life, try these tips.
+If you feel overwhelmed by the commitments in your life; if you’re finding it difficult or impossible to set limits with others, to say “no”, try these tips.

 Try as you might, you are not a superhero!
 So don’t live under that pressure.
-Saying “no” doesn’t make you a selfish, mean, or horrible person.
+Saying “no” doesn’t make you selfish, mean, or a horrible person.
 Actually, the hardest decisions in life are often between the good things and the best things.
-Counselors and life coaches have found that people who do a few things well find more joy and satisfaction in life than those people who try to do everything.
+Counselors and life coaches have found that people who do a few things well find more joy and satisfaction in life than those who try to do too much (ever hear the saying, “keep the main thing the main thing”).
 So be realistic in what you commit to.